millerk22/emc2-labs/EMC2-Labs-Winter/lab06.rst

 - What is the complexity of Bubble Sort?
 On average, about how many comparisons are we doing?
 How many ``for`` loops are there?
 Note that the input ``n`` that grows is the size of the list.

 - What is the complexity of the binary search function from :doc:`lab04`?
 Hint: this algorithm does **not** run in either ``O(n)`` or ``O(n^2)`` time.
 We are cutting the search space in half each time.
 If we started with a list of ``16`` elements, how many times do we have to cut in half to be certain that we have found the correct index?
 Can you generalize that to a list of arbitrary length?
-Remember that with big ``O`` we do not need to be perfectly precise.
+Remember that with :math:`\text{Big-}O` we do not need to be perfectly precise.

-As promised, here is the formal definition of big ``O``.
+As promised, here is the formal definition of :math:`\text{Big-}O`.
 This is a common concept in computing, but it is also something that you may run into in math classes in the future.
 We will state the definition in terms of two real-valued functions, but we may instead consider ``f`` to be an algorithm of some kind.

 .. admonition:: Definition